Skip Navigation

 Research Interests

-• The use of Shared Decision Making (Meta-Therapeutic Communication) in counselling and psychotherapy with children and young people.
+• Shared Decision Making and Meta-Therapeutic Communication in counselling and psychotherapy with children and young people.

-• Research Methods and Ethics when working with children and young people.
+• Research ethics and methodological innovation in psychotherapy research with vulnerable populations, particularly children and young people.

-• The use of case study/case series methodology with adults and C/YP in counselling and psychotherapy.
+• The use of case study and case series methodology in therapeutic research with both adults and young people.